dfherr/geminabox-release/README.md

 1) The rake task has another name.
 Do not use rake release if you want to push to your geminabox server!

 2) The gem is pushed via the HTTP POST file request geminabox expects and not via the gem push interface.

+3) You can even fully remove the rake release task, if you wish to.

 ### Troubleshooting